Alex7prog/employees/README.md

-# Employees - React - Redux Toolkit - React Router - TypeScript
+# Project: Employees directory - React - Redux Toolkit - React Router - TypeScript

-### The application receives employees data from Ape, displays this list of employees on the browser page and provides the ability to filter, search and sort this list.
+### The application receives employees data from Api, displays this list of employees on the browser page and provides the ability to filter, search and sort this list.

 ### [Site link](https://employees-list-a7.netlify.app/)